GlennyDC/node-typescript-seed/README.md

-# Node.js with TS boilerplate
+# Node.js with Typescript seed